Tag archive for: AMESF

 Fundraising

-This year, the association organized a raffle in addition to their usual stand selling treats.
-Thanks to their commitment and the many contributors to the raffle, the association has already raised over €500, which will be donated in full to the Ruban Rose association!
-This is a real success for our students, who have exceeded last year's donation amount.
+This year, the association organized a raffle in addition to its usual stand selling treats.
+Thanks to their dedication and the many raffle contributors, the association has already raised over 500 euros, all of which will be donated to the Ruban Rose association!
+A real success for our students, who have surpassed last year’s donation total.

-Today, the association has set itself a new goal: to exceed €650 in donations to Ruban Rose!
-To help them achieve this, you can buy a raffle ticket for just €2.
+Today, the organization has set a new goal: to raise over 650 euros in donations for Ruban Rose!
+To help them reach this goal, you can buy a raffle ticket for just 2 euros.

 ➡️You can purchase raffle tickets:

-📌At the association's office during office hours (1:30 p.m. to 2:00 p.m.)
+📌At the association’s office during office hours (1:30–2:00 p.m.)

-📌Via the pumpkin ticket office:
+📌Through the Pumpkin ticket office:

-The price of a ticket is €2 and the draw will take place on October 30.
+Tickets cost €2, and the drawing will take place on October 30.

-No fewer than eight volunteers agreed to have their hair cut on campus, raising over €420 for the League!
+No fewer than 8 volunteers agreed to get their hair cut on campus, raising over 420 euros for the League!

-Awareness and prevention on social media
+Awareness and Prevention on Social Media

-See this post on Instagram
+View this post on Instagram

 A post shared by 🤰🏻C N E S F 👶🏻 Maya Tique 🤰🏻 (@cnesf) the